 It is important to only provide your dog with joint supplements formulated specifically for dogs.
-In that regard, we suggest PetHonesty's Advanced Hip and Joint glucosamine dog treats.
-These tasty chews are chock-full of joint healing ingredients (including the big 3!), vet formulated, and all-natural.
+In that regard, we suggest PetHonesty's Advanced Hip and Joint glucosamine dog chews.
+These tasty chews are chock-full of joint healing ingredients (including the big 3!), vet formulated, and natural.

 2. Diet and Exercise

 Another approach to joint care is a healthy balance of diet and exercise.
 Excess weight puts an immense amount of strain on your dog's joints.
 If your dog is obese, talk to your vet about their personal recommendations for a healthy diet and exercise plan.

 3. Physical Therapy

 In addition to supplements and a healthy diet, there are several complementary therapeutic treatments available to dogs dealing with hip problems.
 Such as:

 - Hot and Cold Compresses

 Particularly severe ailments may call for more drastic measures.
 Your vet may recommend canine joint medications.
 Veterinarians often prescribe steroids and prescription non-steroidal anti-inflammatory drugs (NSAIDs) for joint problems.
 However, keep in mind that these drugs can only alleviate the pain associated with joint discomfort - they do not actually cure the cause of the discomfort.